makrai/notes/martin21-predict-quality-NeuN-wo-train-test.md

 # [Intro] A common problem in machine learning (ML) is to evaluate the quality

 * training/testing curves give very limited insight into the overall properties
-  * not take into account the time for hyperparameter ﬁddling
+  * not take into account the time for hyperparameter fiddling
     * often large human and CPU/GPU time
   * not correlate with robustness, fairness or interpretability
   * when the model user is not the model developer
     * no access to the training data or the testing data
-    * use it as-is, or to ﬁne-tune and/or compress it and then use it
+    * use it as-is, or to fine-tune and/or compress it and then use it
 * need for a practical theory to guide that practice
   * ML as an industrial proc will become compartmentalized in order to scale: some/other groups gather data/develop models/use the models
-* no obvious way to deﬁne an ideal test metric
+* no obvious way to define an ideal test metric
   * for many large scale, practical applications
   * For example, models that generate fake text or conversational chatbots
-    * cluster user proﬁles, which are widely used in areas such as marketing
+    * cluster user profiles, which are widely used in areas such as marketing
 * determining whether one has enough data for a given model
-* Methods that are developed and evaluated on any well-deﬁned publicly available corpus of data, no matter how large, diverse or interesting, are clearly not going to be well-suited to address problems such as this
+* Methods that are developed and evaluated on any well-defined publicly available corpus of data, no matter how large, diverse or interesting, are clearly not going to be well-suited to address problems such as this
 * examine the weight matrices of pretrained models, properties eg
   * norms of weight matrices and/or
     * have been used in traditional statistical learning theory to bound capacity and construct regularizers
-  * parameters of Power Law (PL) ﬁts of the eigenvalues of weight matrices
+  * parameters of Power Law (PL) fits of the eigenvalues of weight matrices
     * based on statistical mechanics approaches to deep neural networks (DNNs)
 * we want to compare ~
   * different models across common architecture series